wprender/cloudbreak-docs/docs/kerberos.md

 #Kerberos Security

-> This feature is currently `TECHNICAL PREVIEW`.
+> This feature is part of `TECHNICAL PREVIEW`.

-Cloudbreak can enable Kerberos security on the cluster.
-When enabled, Cloudbreak will install an MIT KDC into the cluster and enable Kerberos on the cluster.
+Cloudbreak supports using Kerberos security on the cluster.
+When creating a cluster, provide your Kerberos configuration details, and Cloudbreak will install an MIT KDC and enable Kerberos on the cluster.

 ## Enable Kerberos

-To enable Kerberos in a cluster, when creating your cluster via the UI, do the following:
+To enable Kerberos on a cluster, do the following when creating your cluster via Cloudbreak web UI:

-1. When in the **Create cluster** wizard, on the **Setup Network and Security** tab, check the **Enable security** option.
+1. In the **Create cluster** wizard, in the **Setup Network and Security** tab, check the **Enable security** option.
 2. Fill in the following fields:

 | Field | Description |